 Wellington has an energetic vibe that embraces art, culture, and cuisine.
 Te Papa museum, New Zealand’s national museum, is free to enter and filled with exhibits explaining the country’s geology, cultural diversity, and history.
 There are loads of other things to do in Wellington in New Zealand as well.
-Browse the funky boutiques on Cuba Street, have breakfast at one of many great cafes located in the city center, take a Weta Workshop tour, or visit a harbourside market.
+Browse the funky boutiques on Cuba Street, have breakfast at one of many great cafes located in the city centre, take a Weta Workshop tour, or visit a harbourside market.
 The historic Wellington Cable Car offers superb views over the harbour.
 You can also book one of the many Wellington scenic city tours which are available, see fur seals on a Wellington nature tour or go kiwi spotting at ZEALANDIA.

 Our Wellington Tours

 Wellington Tour Reviews

 From 1 January 2023, Intrepid will no longer require travellers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).